Arkanoid: Revenge of Doh: Gameplay

+Release

+Revenge of Doh initially released in arcades in June 1987.
+In June 1989, versions for the Tandy, Atari ST, Apple IIGS, and Commodore 64 were released.

 Reception

 In Japan, Game Machine listed Arkanoid: Revenge of Doh on their July 1, 1987 issue as being the third most-successful table arcade unit of the month.
 It went on to become Japan's eighth highest-grossing arcade conversion kit of 1988.